Alcove random walks, k-Schur functions and the minimal boundary of the k-bounded partition poset: Perspectives

+We expect that most of the results contained in this paper can be extended to types $B,C,D$.
+Indeed symplectic and orthogonal analogues of $k$-Schur functions have been introduced in \cite{LSS} and \cite{P}.
+They satisfy similar Pieri rules and relevant rectangle factorizations which are crucial ingredients in our proofs.
+This should permit to study central alcove random walks in the Weyl chambers of types $B,C,D$.
+Another interesting problem is to consider these random walks without the restriction to stay in the Weyl chamber.
+We ignore if the graph of the weak Bruhat order (analogue of the $k$-partition poset in this setting) is then multiplicative and if so, for which underlying commutative algebra.
+Nevertheless, one can expect to reduce the problem to random alcove walks in Weyl chambers by purely probabilistic arguments.

 \textbf{Acknowledgments:} Both authors thank the international French-Mexican laboratory LAISLA, the CIMAT and the IDP for their support and hospitality.
-We are also grateful to J. Guilhot for numerous discussions on the combinatorics of alcoves.
+We are also grateful to J. Guilhot for numerous discussions on the combinatorics of alcoves and T. Lam for indicating us references which could permit to extend results of the paper beyond type $A$.

 C\'{e}dric Lecouvey: Institut Denis Poisson (UMR CNRS 7013).

 Universit\'{e} de Tours Parc de Grandmont, 37200 Tours, France.

 {cedric.lecouvey@lmpt.univ-tours.fr}